vish-ac/team_horus_/README.md

 # team_horus_
-a website for team horus
+A website of team horus.
+We are the solar vehicle team of NMIT.